alronz/b2c-database-selection/Cassandra/Examples/tpch.md

 ![image](https://s3.amazonaws.com/b2cbucket/q1screenshot4.png)

-Then you can iterate through the results and run the CQL aggregate query shown above for each row as shown below in the java code sinppest:
+Then you can iterate through the results and run the CQL aggregate query shown above for each partition keys as shown below in the java code sinppest:

 ````